loburets/laravel-simple-api/readme.md

 You should have the: `COMPOSE_PATH_SEPARATOR=;`

-## If you want to execute something manually
+## If you want to execute some command manually

 `docker-compose exec --user=laradock workspace bash`